PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-08 07:42:27
+Last updated: 2024-04-08 07:44:17
-Random Quote: Bad guys don't play by the rules.
-That's what makes them bad. - Steve Murphy
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White